drinkbird/drinkbird.github.io/_posts/blog/2017-01-22-which-technology-to-pickup-next.md

 It seems that about ten years ago, harware engineers hit a wall on processor speeds, mostly due to physical limitations of the materials the chips are made of.
 They couldn't keep increasing throughput with clock rate anymore, so they started multiplying the number of cores per CPU, which means that throughput goes up *only if* we can take advantage of those cores.

 That's a major challenge for programmers, as we are -in general- extremely inefficient in writing multithreaded code, and that's exactly why functional languages have suddenly become so popular, even though some of them are quite old.
-Some of the most well-known are:
+Some of the most used ones in the industry are:

 * [F# (.NET CLR)](http://fsharp.org/)
 * [Scala (JVM)](https://www.scala-lang.org/)